vidyalayaone/vidyalayaone/setup/BACKEND_SERVICES_SETUP.md

 ## 3. Run Database Migrations

-Apply the migrations to your database:
+Apply the migrations to your database(only run this command if the service has a database):

 ```bash
 cd apps/<service-name>